monoklabs/Econ-Puzzle-Experiment/README.md

 ## Citing the Source Code

-If you use the source code in your research.
-Please site both (code and paper) when you this source code
+Please cite both (code and paper) when you this source code in your research

 ```
 @misc{Econ-Puzzle-Experiment,